eclipsesource/jsonforms/README.md

 *Complex forms in the blink of an eye*

+## Documentation

+Please see the official JSON Forms website, [jsonforms.io](https://jsonforms.io), for documentation, examples and API references.

 ## Getting started

 1. Clone the seed app with `git clone https://github.com/eclipsesource/jsonforms-react-seed.git`